-Registered shareholders can vote in one of four ways:
+Registered shareholders may vote in one of four ways:

-Vote by Mail: Complete, sign, date and return your proxy card in the enclosed postage-paid envelope.
+Vote by Mail: Complete, sign and return your proxy card in the enclosed postage-paid envelope.

-Vote in Person: Attend the Annual Meeting, or send a personal representative with an appropriate proxy, to vote by ballot at the meeting.
+Vote Online at the Meeting: Attend the Annual Meeting online, or appoint a personal representative with an appropriate proxy, to vote at the meeting.

-Vote by Internet: Go to the website listed on your proxy card to vote by Internet.
-You will need to follow the instructions on your proxy card and the website.
+Vote Online before the Meeting: Go to the website identified on your proxy card, and follow the instructions stated on your proxy card and the website to vote.

-Vote by Telephone: Call the telephone number on your proxy card to vote by telephone.
+Vote by Telephone: Call the telephone number identified on your proxy card to vote by telephone.
 You will need to follow the instructions on your proxy card and the voice prompts.